jklust/EuroCC-knowledgepool/develop/progr.md

 As with any other computer, an HPC system can be used with sequential programming.
-This is the practice of writing computer programs executing one instruction after the other, but not instructions simultaneously in parallel, i.e. parallel programming.
+This is the practice of writing computer programs executing one instruction after the other, but not instructions simultaneously in parallel, i.e., parallel programming.

 ## Parallel programming